textileio/papers/draft.md

 Cryptographically linked events can also represent a clock (see [@sec:merkleclocks]).
-One such example is called the Merkle-Clock [@sanjuanMerkleCRDTs2019], which relies on properties of a Merkle-DAG to provide strict partial ordering between events.
-Like any logical clock, this approach does have its limitations
+One such example is called the Merkle-clock [@sanjuanMerkleCRDTs2019], which relies on properties of a Merkle-DAG (directed acyclic graph) to provide strict partial ordering between events.
+Like any logical clock, this approach does have its limitations [@sanjuanMerkleCRDTs2019 sec.
-[@sanjuanMerkleCRDTs2019 sec.
 4.3]:

 > Merkle-Clocks represent a strict partial order of events.
 Not all
 > events in the system can be compared and ordered.
 For example, when